 The Sykes Sliding Scale has seven indicators.
 The number of questions I get from students focused on one indicator is crazy.
 You can’t focus on only one aspect of trading and expect to do well.
-Even if you win on a single trade … or several trades … you’ll learn the wrong lessons.
+Even if you win on several trades, you’ll learn the wrong lessons.
 In the end, it will come back to haunt you.
 Here’s a thorough approach to every single trade…

 Table of Contents